Carrs-Safeway: Fuel stations

 Carrs/Safeway Fuel Rewards has been effective since mid 2011.
 Safeway adjusted the program in July 2012 for discounts and dropped the "Always get 3 cents off per gallon" discount as well as made the discount gallons drop from 30 gallons to 25 gallons; limiting customers on fuel.

-This information is available at CarrsQC Fuel Reward Points.

-Since 2007 they have operated the 7 store chain "The Great Alaska Tobacco Co" as stand alone stores it is a division of Carrs.
+Since 2007, they have operated the seven-store chain "The Great Alaska Tobacco Co" as stand alone stores it is a division of Carrs.